 Losses of the Wehrmacht and SS troops

-2. Secondly, this figure refers to the beginning of the 90s of the last century.
-Since then, the search for German burials in Russia, CIS countries and countries of Eastern Europe continued.
+2. Secondly, this figure dates back to the early 90s of the last century.
+Since then, the search for German burials in Russia, the CIS countries and of Eastern Europe continued.
 And the messages that appeared on this topic were not informative enough.
-For example, Russian Association war memorials, established in 1992, reported that in the 10 years of its existence it had transferred German Union for the care of military graves information about the graves of 400 thousand soldiers of the Wehrmacht.
-However, whether these were newly discovered burials or whether they have already been taken into account in the figure of 3 million 226 thousand is unclear.
-Unfortunately, no generalized statistics of the newly discovered graves of Wehrmacht soldiers could be found.
-Tentatively, it can be assumed that the number of newly discovered graves of Wehrmacht soldiers over the past 10 years is in the range of 0.2–0.4 million people.
+For example, Russian Association war memorials, established in 1992, reported that in the 10 years of its existence it had transferred German Confederation on the care of military graves, information about the burials of 400 thousand Wehrmacht soldiers.
+However, whether these were newly discovered burials or whether they had already been taken into account in the figure of 3 million 226 thousand is unclear.
+Unfortunately, it was not possible to find generalized statistics of newly discovered burials of Wehrmacht soldiers.
+Tentatively, we can assume that the number of graves of Wehrmacht soldiers newly discovered over the past 10 years is in the range of 0.2–0.4 million people.

-4. Fourthly, these data do not include burials of German soldiers killed in battles with Soviet troops in Germany and Western European countries.
-According to R. Overmans, only in the last three spring months the war killed about 1 million people. (minimum estimate 700 thousand) In general, on German soil and in Western European countries, approximately 1.2–1.5 million Wehrmacht soldiers died in battles with the Red Army.
+4. Fourthly, these data do not include the burials of German soldiers killed in battles with Soviet troops on the territory of Germany and Western European countries.
+According to R. Overmans, only in the last three spring months About 1 million people died during the war. (minimum estimate 700 thousand) In general, approximately 1.2–1.5 million Wehrmacht soldiers died on German soil and in Western European countries in battles with the Red Army.

 1. The population in 1939 was 70.2 million people.

-2. Population in 1946 - 65.93 million people.
+2. The population in 1946 was 65.93 million people.

 3. Natural mortality 2.8 million people.